Meet Our Physicians

 Dr. Joseph Pancher graduated from the Pennsylvania College of Optometry in 1989 after completing his undergraduate studies at Penn State University.
 Dr. Pancher is a primary care optometric physician who has practiced in an ophthalmology setting for more than 25 years.
 Outside the office, he enjoys hunting, fishing, and a new found interest in golf, when not busy protecting his three lovely daughters.

-Dr. Stem is Board Certified in ophthalmology.
-He is an active member of the Retina Service at Wills Eye Hospital, and is an Assistant Professor of Ophthalmology at Sidney Kimmel Medical College at Thomas Jefferson University.
+Dr. Kuriyan is board certified in ophthalmology.
+He is an active member of the Retina Service at Wills Eye Hospital, and is an Assistant Professor of Ophthalmology at Sidney Kimmel Medical College of Thomas Jefferson University.

 Anthony Silvetti, OD – Low Vision

 Dr. Silvetti graduated from Bloomsburg University in 1984 with a degree in Biology.
 After that, he attended The Pennsylvania College of Optometry, where he received The Harold Kohn Memorial Award and The Donald H. Evans Award in 1989.
 He attended his externship at The William Feinbloom Low Vision Center in Philadelphia.
 Since then, Dr. Silvetti has provided low vision services in neighboring communities for over 20 years.